instore/slate/source/includes/_data.md

 Required.
 Date and time conforming to ISO 8601.
 Used to determine age of order and to look order up by date in reporting.

+### orderLines

+See OrderLine.
+OrderLines on receipts etc. will appear in the same sort order as in this array.

 ### orderSource

 Optional.  e.g. "Grubhub", helpful for customer service, understanding payment settlement, etc.